How You Guys -- that's right, you GUYS -- Can Prevent Rape

 What is in our heads the whole time we’re having wanted sex is something like “Yesyesyes -- moremoremore,” not “Nonono – stopstopstop.”
 It’s “I wish we could do this all day,” not “I wish he would just kill me and be done with it.”
 We should be present with our partner, glad they’re there, not trying our best to block out what’s going on and put our minds somewhere else in some effort to preserve our sanity and selfhood.
 Most of us can agree that sex with another person which is wanted, and which absolutely was about us, not just the other person, will leave us feeling emotionally and physically uplifted or relaxed, not violated and injured.

 After a rape, sexual abuse or attempted rape, a person who has been victimized often experiences what Ann Burgess and Lynda Holmstrom coined Rape Trauma Syndrome in 1974.
-RAINN outlines those three phases and their effects as follows:
+Those three phases and their effects are as follows:

 The Acute Phase: This phase occurs immediately after the assault and usually lasts a few days to several weeks.
 In this phase individuals can have many reactions but they typically fall into three categories of reactions: